-Non-market vesting conditions are included in assumptions about the number of options that are expected to vest.
+Assumptions about the number of options that are expected to vest include consideration of non-market vesting conditions.
 The total expense is recognised over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
-At the end of each reporting period, the entity revises its estimates of the number of options that are expected to vest based on the non-marketing vesting conditions.
+At the end of each reporting period, the entity revises its estimates of the number of options that are expected to vest based on the non-market vesting conditions.
 It recognises the impact of the revision to original estimates, if any, in the income statement, with a corresponding adjustment to equity.